waseemingly/tp/docs/DeveloperGuide.md

 * Users shall receive informative feedback on their actions (e.g., success messages, error messages) in a clear and user-friendly manner.
 * Context-sensitive help and tooltips shall be available to assist users in understanding complex features.
-* A comprehensive user manual or online documentation shall be provided to explain how to use the application.
+* A comprehensive user manual or online documentation shall be provided to explain how to use the application.<br>
-### Process Requirements
+#### Process Requirements
 * The project is expected to adhere to a schedule that completes a milestone set every two weeks.
 * The project shall follow an iterative breadth-first development methodology
 * Automated testing suits shall be maintained and run for each build